*Has Existential Crisis* - Artist Interview with Mike Harrington

 Do you have a personal background with Buddhism?
 How did you first learn about Kannon?

 I learned about Buddhism a while ago, when I was in college.
 I just generally learned about all the different bodhisattvas, it must have been something I was reading or watching or because Kannon is a popular figure in a lot of South Asian and East Asian entertainment.
 As you know, I watch a lot of anime and manga.
-And even in Naruto, there's like a depiction of Kannon; Hunter x Hunter; Kannon comes up in a lot of those works.
-I think I saw some photos when I was doing a photography certificate at Parsons, from this Japanese photographer, just these photos at the temple of these old dilapidated statues.
-And then I was like, Oh, the photo I liked the most was of Kannon, the avatar of compassion.
+And even in Naruto, there's like a depiction of Kannon; Hunter x Hunter, Kannon comes up in a lot of those works.
+I think I saw some photos when I was doing a photography certificate at Parsons, from this Japanese photographer, these photos at the temple of these old dilapidated statues.
+And the photo I liked the most was of Kannon, the avatar of compassion.

 I really liked the image of Kannon because there’s so many different types of this bodhisattva.
 There’s one with a thousand arms, one with six arms, or two, and then eleven heads.
 And there's a part of it that really spoke to me— basically, Kannon hears the cries of the world.
 And it bothered them so much that their arms split into a thousand, their heads split into all these things.
 They ripped apart because of how upset they were about what was going on in the world.
 And then the Buddha brought them back together and gave them all these arms and all these heads so that they can help people.